ankit-arora/clevertap-data-upload/README.md

 ```

-Example Events upload:
+Example Events upload from CSV:
 ```
-clevertap-csv-upload -csv="/Users/ankit/Documents/in.csv" -id="XXX-XXX-XXXX" -p="XXX-XXX-XXXX" -t="event" -evtName="Product Viewed"
+clevertap-data-upload -csv="/Users/ankit/Documents/in.csv" -id="XXX-XXX-XXXX" -p="XXX-XXX-XXXX" -t="event" -evtName="Product Viewed"

 ```

-Example Profiles upload:
+Example Profiles upload from CSV:
 ```
-clevertap-csv-upload -csv="/Users/ankit/Documents/in.csv" -id="XXX-XXX-XXXX" -p="XXX-XXX-XXXX"
+clevertap-data-upload -csv="/Users/ankit/Documents/in.csv" -id="XXX-XXX-XXXX" -p="XXX-XXX-XXXX"
 ```

-NOTE:  you must include one of identity, objectID, FBID or GPID, in your data.
+NOTE:  you must include one of identity, objectId, FBID or GPID, in your data.
 Email addresses can serve as an identity value, but the key must be identity.